bhixsonsimeral16/CSC301/RandomizedQueuesandDeques/readme.txt

-I implemented the randomized queue with a resizing array originally because I wanted to implement both data structures, but eventually I realized that randomizing operations is only really possible in constant time if each of the items is indexed in some way.
+I implemented the randomized queue with a resizing array originally because I wanted to implement both data structures, but eventually I realized that randomizing operations are only really possible in constant time if each of the items is indexed in some way.
 Therefore I created the resizing array with a counter for the number of items contained within.
 The random functions will randomly choose between any of the indexes that contain an item.